-- Age-appropriate signage will be posted throughout campuses regarding protocols and prevention. - Multiple locations of hand sanitizer, tissues and trash cans will be available.
+Age-appropriate signage will be posted in all classrooms regarding protocols and prevention.

+- Multiple locations of hand sanitizer, tissues, and trash cans will be available in several locations to limit student and staff movement. - Each room will have a door stop for no-touch entry between classes.